 LAN: Local Area Network

-A Local Area Network (LAN) connects computers within a set area, such as a house, a school, or a bank.
-Your IP phones will plug into your LAN through wall jacks, routers, and other Ethernet ports to access your VoIP service.
-The LAN must have an active Internet connection for your VoIP phones to make and take calls.
+A Local Area Network (LAN) connects computers within a set area, such as an office, a house or a school.
+Your IP phones will either connect wirelessly or directly plug into your LAN through wall jacks, routers, and other ports to access your VoIP service.
+The LAN must have an active internet connection for your VoIP phones to make and take calls.

 LNP: Local Number Portability